Looking for more information on applying to our Canadian, Digital or Partnership streams? Check out our frequently asked questions below.

 We don’t remember our login to the Online Application Portal, can it be reset?

 When setting up an account for the Online Application Portal, it is best to use a generic office email so that the password can be retrieved easily.
 If you know the email that the account was set up using, you can easily reset the password – just click on “Forgot Your Password?” on the login page, and enter the email address and a new temporary password will be sent to that address.
 You can also add several account users to your account, each with their own login, and any of these users should be able to log in and update any account information as needed.
 If you are still unable to access your account, please contact the Rocket Fund office for additional assistance.

 The portal won’t let me upload my documents, am I doing something wrong?

 The portal should be able to accept most types of documents, of any size up to 50MB.
 However, the portal cannot accept any documents that have a special character in the name (i.e. !@#$%^&*) – so please double check that there are no special characters in your document and try uploading again.
-From time to time we will be updating the portal and certain functions will be offline, so please contact our office if you continue to experience issues.
+From time to time we are doing updates to the portal and certain functions will be offline, so please contact our office if you continue to have issues.

 Are only 100% animated web series eligible, or would my live action/animation combination series also qualify?

 Only 100% animated web series are eligible for the CMF-Shaw Rocket Fund Kids Digital Animated Series Program.
 However, live action/animation combination programs are eligible for funding under the Rocket Fund’s other application streams.